Issyk-Kul

 Issyk-Kul (Иссык-Куль) or Ysyk-Köl (Ысык-Көл /ky/; lit.
-'Hot Lake') is an endorheic saline lake in the western Tianshan Mountains in eastern Kyrgyzstan, just south of a dividing range separating Kyrgyzstan from Kazakhstan.
-It is the eighth-deepest lake in the world, the eleventh-largest lake in the world by volume (though not in surface area), the deepest lake whose deepest point is above sea level (939 meters or 3,080 feet), and the second-largest saline lake.
-Although it is located at a lofty elevation of 1607 m and subject to severe cold during winter, it rarely freezes over due to high salinity, hence its name, which in the Kyrgyz language means "warm lake".
+'Hot Lake') is an endorheic saline lake in the western Tian Shan mountains in eastern Kyrgyzstan—just south of a dividing range separating Kyrgyzstan from Kazakhstan.
+It is the eighth-deepest lake in the world, the eleventh-largest lake in the world by volume, and the second-largest saline lake.
+It is located at an elevation of 1607 m.
+Despite the elevation and low temperatures during winter, it rarely freezes due to its high salinity.

 The lake is a Ramsar site of globally significant biodiversity and forms part of the Issyk-Kul Biosphere Reserve.

 Geography

 Issyk-Kul Lake is 182 km long, up to 60 km wide and its surface area is 6236 km2.
 It is the second-largest mountain lake in the world behind Lake Titicaca in South America.
 It is at an altitude of 1607 m and reaches 668 m in depth.

 About 118 rivers and streams flow into the lake; the largest are the Jyrgalang and Tüp.
-It is fed by springs, including many hot springs and snow melt.
+It is fed by springs, including many hot springs, and snow melt.
 The lake has no current outlet, but some hydrologists hypothesize that the lake's water filters deep underground into the Chu River.
-The bottom of the lake contains the mineral monohydrocalcite: one of the few known lacustrine deposits.
+The bottom of the lake contains the mineral monohydrocalcite, one of the few known lacustrine deposits.

-The lake's southern shore is dominated by the ruggedly beautiful Teskey Ala-Too Range of the Tian Shan mountains.
+The lake's southern shore is dominated by the Teskey Ala-Too Range of the Tian Shan mountains.
 The northern slopes of the range are long and send a considerable flow to Issyk-Kul.
 Numerous streams taking their rise at the slopes flow together into comparatively large rivers.
 They deeply dissect the range and flow in wide valleys.
 On exit from mountains the rivers form large alluvial cones.
-In eastern part of Issyk-Kul they flow into Jyrgalang river.
+In the eastern part of Issyk-Kul they flow into the Jyrgalang river.

 The Kungey Alatau of the Tian Shan runs parallel to the north shore.
-The southern slopes of the Kungey Alatau are comparatively short.
-Therefore, the rivers rising on them are relatively small and do not have a chance to flow together to form larger hydrographic systems.
-As a result, they separately empty either into Issyk-Kul or into Tüp river flowing along the range.
+The southern slopes of the Kungey Alatau are comparatively short and the rivers rising on them are relatively small and do not have a chance to flow together to form larger hydrographic systems.
+As a result, they separately empty either into Issyk-Kul or into the Tüp river flowing along the range.

 The lake water's salinity is approx. 0.6% – compared to 3.5% salinity of typical seawater – and, although the lake level is still currently some 8 metres (26 ft) higher than in medieval times, its level now drops by approximately 5 cm per year due to water diversion.

-Administratively, the lake and the adjacent land are within Issyk-Kul Region of Kyrgyzstan.
+Administratively, the lake and the adjacent land are within the Issyk-Kul Region of Kyrgyzstan.